 Another way to look at this identity creation through attachment is that you’re afraid to have what you don’t want, and you’re afraid to lose what you want to keep.
 You’re afraid that you will lose all the good stuff and keep all the bad stuff, and you want the opposite.
 You define the good that you want according to society and, more deeply, by the level of comfort, safety, and pleasure it gives you, and you align your identity with that.
 The bad that you don’t want is defined by the level of discomfort and pain it gives you emotionally and physically, and you try to keep that from imposing on your identity.

-The mind will never accept pain and discomfort, but the consciousness within your experience already does by default.
+The mind may likely never accept pain and discomfort, but the consciousness within your experience already does by default.
 It doesn’t see it as good or bad and therefore it is not afraid of it existing or not existing.
 Pure letting go is fully accepting or surrendering to discomfort and pain.
 This allows consciousness to take the forefront of your experience, and the natural byproduct of this consciousness is the experience of deep peace.
 Consciousness itself is peace.

 When you start to see that fear is simply made up of thoughts and uncomfortable sensations, and that your primary nature (i.e. your consciousness or awareness) is unfazed by the fearfulness and is far beyond it, you can allow it to be there whenever it needs to be there.
 This allowing and acceptance of the fearfulness will naturally begin to weaken it, as the habitual thoughts that produce them will be replaced by the “habitual experience” of your awareness.